 When Captain Phillip Parker King sailed past the North West Cape in 1818, he turned up his nose at the sight of the rust-red ranges, thousands of acres of white coastal dunes and scrubby pancake flats, declaring the landscape far too rugged for settlement.
-Perhaps that’s why this wild region has remained as starkly beautiful as it was 200 (or, for that matter, 2000) years ago.
-Ningaloo Reef bends in to kiss the coast along the cape, with people flocking here to snorkel and dive, laze on picturesque beaches, camp and hike in the national park, and get eye to eye with the mighty but gentle whale sharks between March and September.
+Perhaps that’s why this wild region has remained as starkly beautiful as it was 200 (or, for that matter, 20,000) years ago.
+Ningaloo Reef bends in to kiss the coast along the cape, with people flocking here to snorkel and dive, laze on picturesque beaches, camp and hike in the national park, and get eye to eye with the mighty but gentle whale sharks.

 Take a hike

 Cape Range National Park is a 50,000-hectare expanse of gorges and spinifex with more than 50 kilometres of crisp white coastline.
 Get to grips with its primitive beauty on a self-guided two-kilometre hike along Yardie Creek gorge, which snakes through the limestone range (access the trail from the car park).
 Keep an eye out for the rare black- footed rock wallaby lolling in the shade of the rust-coloured outcrops – this is one of the few places in Australia where they are commonly spotted.
 The walk is best tackled in the morning or late afternoon and don’t forget sunscreen and water; with few shade-giving trees, the elements are harsh.